Reading Le Palmier through Simon Porte Jacquemus’s return to the Musée Picasso

 A precise, almost severe silhouette undone by casual footwear.
 Authority without stiffness.

-A reminder that exaggeration still exists—but now serves structure, not attention.
+- The Sculptural Hat with Neutral Tailoring.
+A reminder that exaggeration still exists — but now serves structure rather than attention.

-Quiet, unembellished, and devastatingly confident.
-This is where Jacquemus grows up.
+- The Strapless Evening Dress.
+Quiet, unembellished, devastatingly confident.
+Possibly where Jacquemus grows up.

 Why This Collection Matters

-Fall 2026 feels like a turning point not because it is louder or more ambitious, but because it is settled.
+Fall 2026 feels like a turning point not because it’s louder or more ambitious, but because it’s settled.
 Jacquemus no longer needs to convince the audience of his vision.
 He assumes it.

 All images referenced in this post are drawn from Vogue Runway.